Delete Run Command History

 It is a good habit, whenever we are going to perform some of the tasks in Windows registry, it is always suggested to backup Windows registry to prevent any mishappening.

-Though, steps given in this post won’t harm anything.
+Though, the steps given in this post won’t harm anything.
 It won’t take more than a minute to back up your Windows registry.

 Clear Run Command List with Registry Editor

-This article will show how you can clear or delete used command history from the run dialog box by using the Windows registry editor.
+This article will show how you can clear or delete used command history from the run dialog box using the Windows registry editor.